Get News & Updates Directly To Your Inbox

-Watch what you buy Simple, easy steps can make a difference in children’s lives.
+Simple, easy steps can make a big difference in children’s lives.
 Make fruits and veggies part of every meal.
-Shop together.
+Grocery shop with your kids so they gain knowledge about nutrition and good food choices.
 When you do, you help your kids build healthy habits for life.
-Another way you can combat obesity is by giving your kids the knowledge to make better decisions.

-One important thing to learn (and teach your kids) is what to look for on nutrition labels when choosing healthier snacks.
+Teach your kids what to look for on nutrition labels when choosing healthier snacks.
 Here are just a few things to check on food labels:

 Steer your kids away from foods that contain trans fats.
 These foods boost the production of “bad” cholesterol, a risk factor for heart disease.
 The Food and Drug Administration (FDA) requires food manufacturers to show how much trans fats are in prepared foods.
 Look for this on the label and limit your purchase of these products.

 What else should you look for on the label?
 Look at the percent of daily values for saturated fat and dietary cholesterol.
 Add the numbers together.
 Values of five percent and less are low.
 Values of 20 percent and more are high.

 To fight obesity, set easy fitness goals to get you and your family moving.
 Take a 30-minute walk each day, play tag, dance in your living room or go to the park.